MateuszSz93/FirstTask/README.md

 	[{"id":3,"title":"Chlopaki nie placza","releaseDate":"25-02-2000","time":96,"type":"Comedy","director":"Olaf Lubaszenko","actorList":[{"id":5,"name":"Maciej Stuhr"},{"id":7,"name":"Michal Milowicz"},{"id":1,"name":"Cezary Pazura"}],"available":false,"category":"HIT"},{"id":25,"title":"The Accountant","releaseDate":"06-10-2016","time":128,"type":"Drama","director":"Gavin O'Connor","actorList":[{"id":55,"name":"Anna Kendrick"},{"id":56,"name":"Ben Affleck"}],"available":false,"category":"NEW"}]

 ###Return movies:
-To return movies by user yo have to use this adress:
+To return movies by user you have to use this adress:

 > http://localhost:8080/returnMovies/{userId}/{moviesId}

 As "userId" you have to write id of user.
 As "moviesId" you have to write movies id, separated by commas.
 You have to choose "DELETE" as your HTTP method.
-After that, you will get information about movies, whose still are rented by user, in JSON format.
+After that, you will get information about movies, which are still rented by user, in JSON format.

 Use example with result: